Apollo Theatre Company was founded in 2010 by Tim Astley upon graduating from the Guildford School of Acting.

 Continuing in the same vein we brought to the stage two more classic radio comedy shows.
 In 2018 we teamed up with Spike Milligan Productions to commemorate Spike's centenary year with the first ever UK tour of The Goon Show and in 2019 we produced the first major UK tour of Hancock's Half Hour which toured to a record 40 venues.

 We have also developed a thriving children's theatre department.
-To date we have produced Rudyard Kipling's Just So Stories, two original Hans Christian Andersen adaptations: The Snow Queen and The Ugly Duckling & Other Stories, and we have a new adaptation of Charles Dickens' A Christmas Carol planned for Christmas 2019.
+To date we have produced Rudyard Kipling's Just So Stories, two original Hans Christian Andersen adaptations: The Snow Queen and The Ugly Duckling & Other Stories, a new adaptation of Charles Dickens' A Christmas Carol.

 2020 will see a new tour of Round the Horne, visiting many new venues and some more exciting productions yet to be announced.
 Watch this space...